 Now that there is such a wealth of knowledge in regards to how kids learn to read, we know that we want to teach our kids decoding strategies, not guess work.
-Students require explicit instruction in phonological awareness and phonics skills in order to develop a thorough knowledge of letter-sound relationships.
+Students require explicit instruction in phonological awareness and phonics skills in order to develop a through knowledge of letter-sound relationships.
 We want to help young readers to develop effective decoding skills, as this is the best way to ensure early readers build effective reading skills that will set them up for life.

 How our brains learn to read: background research